 Turkey growers closely monitor flocks to assess health and wellbeing.
 It is an industrywide effort to prevent, detect and respond to foreign animal diseases and other challenges affecting animal health.

-After being found in wild birds in the United States and commercial flocks in Canada, the first domestic case of HPAI in a commercial poultry flock since 2020 was detected in early February.
+After being found in wild birds in the United States and commercial flocks in Canada, the first domestic case of HPAI in a commercial poultry flock since 2020 was detected in February of 2022.
 Since the initial detection, we have now seen several other confirmed HPAI cases in commercial poultry flocks and non-commercial backyard flocks in several states.
-These cases all have been the H5N1 Eurasian strain, the same virus that has been detected across Asia and Europe in recent months.
+These cases all have been the H5N1 Eurasian strain, the same virus that has been detected across Asia and Europe.
 Response measures are in place to control and contain avian influenza.

 Producers should report sick birds or unusual bird deaths to State/Federal officials, either through their state veterinarian or through APHIS’ toll-free number at 1-866-536-7593.